-We have compared consumption trajectories for older households in the UK and the USA.
+In this paper, we have compared consumption trajectories for older households in the UK and the USA.
 In the US, spending tends to remain relatively flat at older ages, while it declines quite steeply in the UK.
-These differences persist when we control for other variables including employment, health and so on that evolve differently in the two countries.
+This is despite that fact that other variables (employment, health and so on) tend to evolve in similar ways in both countries.

 A key component in explaining this difference is medical spending, which rises in the US much faster than in the UK where medical expenses tend to be covered by the state.
 Taking out medical spending from our comparison reduces the gap in the average decline in consumption spending by roughly three quarters.
-Although other differences such as inheritance taxes, house price movements, long-term care costs and risks and income risk may also play a role in explaining these differences, we find that greater precautionary motives to save in the face of greater medical risk in the US are more than sufficient to eliminate the remaining gap.
+We find that greater precautionary motives to save in the face of greater medical risk in the US are more than sufficient to eliminate the remaining gap.